• Skip to main content

 Directions

-- In a pan, combine the 1/2 cup oil, chile de arbol, guajillo peppers and garlic.
-You can fry the ingredients separate, if you like.
+• In a saucepan, combine the oil, chile de arbol, chile guajillo and garlic.
+Heat to medium/low.

-- Bring up to temperature at medium/low heat.
-When the peppers become aromatic, lower heat and stir often.
-You want the peppers to become bright red and slightly soft.
+• After a few minutes when the peppers become aromatic, lower heat slightly.
+Stir the peppers around every minute.
+Some of the peppers will become bright red and slightly soft.
 Do not let them get too dark or they will be bitter.
+Season the vinegar with salt, to taste.
+Pour the mixture into the saucepan.
+Stir to combine.
 Remove from heat and let cool.

 Notes